huyuhui001/mySite/docs/cloud/KubernetesFoundationMemo.md

 Users can interact with the Kubernetes API directly, or via tools like kubectl.
 The core Kubernetes API is flexible and can also be extended to support custom resources.

+* Workload Resources
+    * *Pod*.
+Pod is a collection of containers that can run on a host.
+    * *PodTemplate*.
+PodTemplate describes a template for creating copies of a predefined pod.
+    * *ReplicationController*.
+ReplicationController represents the configuration of a replication controller.
+    * *ReplicaSet*.
+ReplicaSet ensures that a specified number of pod replicas are running at any given time.
+    * *Deployment*.
+Deployment enables declarative updates for Pods and ReplicaSets.
+    * *StatefulSet*.
+StatefulSet represents a set of pods with consistent identities.
+    * *ControllerRevision*.
+ControllerRevision implements an immutable snapshot of state data.
+    * *DaemonSet*.
+DaemonSet represents the configuration of a daemon set.
+    * *Job*.
+Job represents the configuration of a single job.
+    * *CronJob*.
+CronJob represents the configuration of a single cron job.
+    * *HorizontalPodAutoscaler*. configuration of a horizontal pod autoscaler.
+    * *HorizontalPodAutoscaler*.
+HorizontalPodAutoscaler is the configuration for a horizontal pod autoscaler, which automatically manages the replica count of any resource implementing the scale subresource based on the metrics specified.
+    * *HorizontalPodAutoscaler v2beta2*.
+HorizontalPodAutoscaler is the configuration for a horizontal pod autoscaler, which automatically manages the replica count of any resource implementing the scale subresource based on the metrics specified.
+    * *PriorityClass*.
+PriorityClass defines mapping from a priority class name to the priority integer value.
+* Service Resources
+    * *Service*.
+Service is a named abstraction of software service (for example, mysql) consisting of local port (for example 3306) that the proxy listens on, and the selector that determines which pods will answer requests sent through the proxy.
+    * *Endpoints*.
+Endpoints is a collection of endpoints that implement the actual service.
+    * *EndpointSlice*.
+EndpointSlice represents a subset of the endpoints that implement a service.
+    * *Ingress*.
+Ingress is a collection of rules that allow inbound connections to reach the endpoints defined by a backend.
+    * *IngressClass*.
+IngressClass represents the class of the Ingress, referenced by the Ingress Spec.
+* Config and Storage Resources
+    * *ConfigMap*.
+ConfigMap holds configuration data for pods to consume.
+    * *Secret*.
+Secret holds secret data of a certain type.
+    * *Volume*.
+Volume represents a named volume in a pod that may be accessed by any container in the pod.
+    * *PersistentVolumeClaim*.
+PersistentVolumeClaim is a user's request for and claim to a persistent volume.
+    * *PersistentVolume*.
+PersistentVolume (PV) is a storage resource provisioned by an administrator.
+    * *StorageClass*.
+StorageClass describes the parameters for a class of storage for which PersistentVolumes can be dynamically provisioned.
+    * *VolumeAttachment*.
+VolumeAttachment captures the intent to attach or detach the specified volume to/from the specified node.
+    * *CSIDriver*.
+CSIDriver captures information about a Container Storage Interface (CSI) volume driver deployed on the cluster.
+    * *CSINode*.
+CSINode holds information about all CSI drivers installed on a node.
+    * *CSIStorageCapacity*.
+CSIStorageCapacity stores the result of one CSI GetCapacity call.
+* Authentication Resources
+    * *ServiceAccount*.
+ServiceAccount binds together:
+        * a name, understood by users, and perhaps by peripheral systems, for an identity
+        * a principal that can be authenticated and authorized
+        * a set of secrets.
+    * *TokenRequest*.
+TokenRequest requests a token for a given service account.
+    * *TokenReview*.
+TokenReview attempts to authenticate a token to a known user.
+    * *CertificateSigningRequest*.
+CertificateSigningRequest objects provide a mechanism to obtain x509 certificates by submitting a certificate signing request, and having it asynchronously approved and issued.
+* Authorization Resources
+    * *LocalSubjectAccessReview*.
+LocalSubjectAccessReview checks whether or not a user or group can perform an action in a given namespace.
+    * *SelfSubjectAccessReview*.
+SelfSubjectAccessReview checks whether or the current user can perform an action.
+    * *SelfSubjectRulesReview*.
+SelfSubjectRulesReview enumerates the set of actions the current user can perform within a namespace.
+    * *SubjectAccessReview*.
+SubjectAccessReview checks whether or not a user or group can perform an action.
+    * *ClusterRole*.
+ClusterRole is a cluster level, logical grouping of PolicyRules that can be referenced as a unit by a RoleBinding or ClusterRoleBinding.
+    * *ClusterRoleBinding*.
+ClusterRoleBinding references a ClusterRole, but not contain it.
+    * *Role*.
+Role is a namespaced, logical grouping of PolicyRules that can be referenced as a unit by a RoleBinding.
+    * *RoleBinding*.
+RoleBinding references a role, but does not contain it.
+* Policy Resources
+    * *LimitRange*.
+LimitRange sets resource usage limits for each kind of resource in a Namespace.
+    * *ResourceQuota*.
+ResourceQuota sets aggregate quota restrictions enforced per namespace.
+    * *NetworkPolicy*.
+NetworkPolicy describes what network traffic is allowed for a set of Pods.
+    * *PodDisruptionBudget*.
+PodDisruptionBudget is an object to define the max disruption that can be caused to a collection of pods.
+    * *PodSecurityPolicy v1beta1*.
+PodSecurityPolicy governs the ability to make requests that affect the Security Context that will be applied to a pod and container.
+* Extend Resources
+    * *CustomResourceDefinition*.
+CustomResourceDefinition represents a resource that should be exposed on the API server.
+    * *MutatingWebhookConfiguration*.
+MutatingWebhookConfiguration describes the configuration of and admission webhook that accept or reject and may change the object.
+    * *ValidatingWebhookConfiguration().
+ValidatingWebhookConfiguration describes the configuration of and admission webhook that accept or reject and object without changing it.
+* Cluster Resources
+    * *Node*.
+Node is a worker node in Kubernetes.
+    * *Namespace*.
+Namespace provides a scope for Names.
+    * *Event*.
+Event is a report of an event somewhere in the cluster.
+    * *APIService*.
+APIService represents a server for a particular GroupVersion.
+    * *Lease*.
+Lease defines a lease concept.
+    * *RuntimeClass*.
+RuntimeClass defines a class of container runtime supported in the cluster.
+    * *FlowSchema v1beta2*.
+FlowSchema defines the schema of a group of flows.
+    * *PriorityLevelConfiguration v1beta2*.
+PriorityLevelConfiguration represents the configuration of a priority level.
+    * *Binding*.
+Binding ties one object to another; for example, a pod is bound to a node by a scheduler.
+    * *ComponentStatus*.
+ComponentStatus (and ComponentStatusList) holds the cluster validation info.

 Command `kube api-resources` to get the supported API resources.